 - Schedule in some alone time.
 Even if it’s only for 10 minutes at a time, taking a moment to step away from all of the demands, energy and expectations of others to clear your mind with help recharge your energy.

 - Stick to your routine.
-Many of us take time off from work or have social activities that disrupt our daily rhythm.
-Do your best to maintain your regular schedule.
+The pandemic has disrupted the sense of time for most of us.
+Even though it might be difficult your best to maintain a regular schedule.
 Protect your sleep – make sure you are getting at least 7-9 hours every night.

 - The practice of daily gratitude is a small and simple action that has a huge impact on your life.
 Name one thing you are grateful for every day.
 You may choose to write it down or simply say it out loud (before dinner, in the mirror, at the end of the night).
 The cumulative effect of this powerful habit will elevate your consciousness.